kennethrioja/kennethrioja.github.io/_posts/2024-02-06-eduspace-challenge.md

 From all the ideas of what could be a future learning space, words like "personalisation", "students' needs", "goal" were repeatedly used.

+Link to the promotional video of the event: https://www.youtube.com/watch?v=dWy5iNByxQ4

+Link to another blog post (en français) in the CIEL blog of the UNIGE where I share my experience:

 ---

 What I will keep in mind after these two days :